Diversity and Inclusion

 1. Share your perspective

 Your perspective is part of what makes us stronger.
 If you practice sharing honestly, it will encourage others to do the same.
-This will only help create a place where perspectives flow freely and build on one another.
+This will help create a place where perspectives flow freely and build on one another.
 Beyond that, share your story outside of Automattic and inspire others to apply to join the fun here.

 2. Educate yourself about diversity